waku-org/nwaku/apps/liteprotocoltester/README.md

 ### Using bootstrap nodes

 There are multiple benefits of using bootstrap nodes.
 By using them liteprotocoltester will use Peer Exchange protocol to get possible peers from the network that are capable to serve as service peers for testing.
 Additionally it will test dial them to verify their connectivity - this will be reported in the logs and on dashboard metrics.
 Also by using bootstrap node and peer exchange discovery, litprotocoltester will be able to simulate service peer switch in case of failures.
-There are built in tresholds for service peer failures during test and service peer can be switched during the test.
-Also these service peer failures are reported, thus extending network reliability measures.
+There are built in tresholds count for service peer failures (3) after service peer will be switched during the test.
+Also there will be max 10 trials of switching peer before test declared failed and quit.
+These service peer failures are reported, thus extending network reliability measures.

 ### Docker image notice